Medical Insurance for Returning Canadians

 If you are a Citizen or a Permanent Resident of Canada and your provincial medical care plan has been deactivated due to your absence, you can protect yourself from the costs of any urgent health care needs with a medical emergency insurance plan for Returning Canadians.

-If you are returning to live in BC, YT, ON, QC or SK your provincial health insurance plan may take about 2-3 months to begin once you arrive and re-establish your residence.
+If you are returning to live in BC, YT, NU, QC or SK your provincial health insurance plan may take about 2-3 months to begin once you arrive and re-establish your residence.

 Such coverage is active while you are in Canada or taking a short side-trip to other countries across the world (excluding the country of your previous residence) as long stay within Canada is longer than the duration of a side-trip.

-In case you reside in Saskatchewan, Yukon, Quebec, Ontario or British Columbia and your government health insurance plan is on hold due to a long term stay abroad, you will be subjected to a waiting period of approximately up to 93 days before your government health care plan kicks in.
+In case you reside in Saskatchewan, Yukon, Quebec, Nunavut or British Columbia and your government health insurance plan is on hold due to a long term stay abroad, you may be a subject to a waiting period of approximately up to 90 days before your government health care plan kicks in.